SonkeWohler/.vim/README.md

   annoying, you can play with `~/.gitignore` and that's the end of my ideas so far.
 I will work on this, at some point.
   - KDE seems to be working on making their dotfiles more dotfile friendly.
-I noticed Dolphin settings not being saved to the same files anymore, and hence not being synch-ed across devices.
+I noticed Dolphin history not being saved to the same files anymore, and hence not being synch-ed across devices.

 Depending on the machine this is set up on you may want to adjust some things,